jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 # Chat with my blog: A RAG based chatbot that talks about me and my blog !
 Large Language Models (LLMs) have revolutionized how we interact with information.
 They are quickly augmenting traditional search based methods for interacting with the Web, providing more natural sounding responses.
-My blog has been steadilty growing in size, which will make it necessary to have a way to search and extract information from it a necessity.
+My blog has been steadilty growing in size, which makes it a necessity to have a way to search and extract information from it.

-This gave me the perfect oppurtunity to implement a personal chatbot that can answer questions using my blog, and even about myself !
+This gave me the perfect opportunity to implement a personal chatbot that can answer questions about my blog and myself !
 In this blog I will discuss about the core mechanisms powering my chatbot, as well some brief discussion about the actual implementation.

 ## Retreival Augmented Generation